jimratliff/GenoMac-system/README.md

     - Visit google.com and click “Log in”
     - Enter the username of my Google account
     - A QR code will appear.
 Scan it with my iPhone and complete the authentication.
-  - Open the Google Doc document “[Project GenoMac: Text-exchange Document](https://docs.google.com/document/d/1RCbwjLHPidxRJJcvzILKGwtSkKpDrm8dT1fgJxlUdZ4/edit?usp=sharing)]” (Of course, this document is specific to, and accessible by, only me.
-Make your own!)
+  - Open the Google Doc document “[Project GenoMac: Text-exchange Document](https://docs.google.com/document/d/1RCbwjLHPidxRJJcvzILKGwtSkKpDrm8dT1fgJxlUdZ4/edit?usp=sharing)]”[^my_google_doc]

+[^my_google_doc]: Of course, this document is specific to, and accessible by, only me.
+Make your own!

 ### Launch Terminal and grant it full-disk access
 Perhaps obviously, when beginning this GenoMac-system bootstrapping process the first time, the Mac is pristine.
 Thus, the macOS-supplied Terminal is the only terminal-emulator application available.
 We’ll use it at least until the Hypervisor has installed third-party apps.